Neisseria meningitidis Invasive Disease, 2003

 Since the fall of 1998, MDH has collected additional information on college-aged students with N. meningitidis invasive disease as part of a nationwide effort to determine whether providing meningococcal vaccine to incoming college freshmen effectively prevents disease in this age group.
 In the fall of 1999, the Advisory Committee on Immunization Practices recommended that health care providers inform college students about meningococcal disease and the availability of vaccine.
 Serogroups A, C, Y, and W-135 are covered by the quadrivalent vaccine.
 Two serogroup C cases and one serogroup B case reported in Minnesota during 2003 occurred in college students; none were freshmen.

 In the spring of 2002, MDH in collaboration with CDC and other EIP sites nationwide, began a case-control study of risk factors for meningococcal disease among high school students in Minnesota.
 One culture-confirmed serogroup B case and one confirmed serogroup C case occurred among high school students in 2003.
-One culture-negative suspected case of meningocococcal disease, positive by polymerase chain reaction (PCR), occured in a high school student also was included in the study in 2003.
+One culture-negative suspected case of meningocococcal disease, positive by polymerase chain reaction (PCR), occurred in a high school student also was included in the study in 2003.

 Go to full issue: DCN, August 2004: Volume 32, Number 4